saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ## Task - Implications of AI

-Write an essay (minimum 500 words, maximum 800 words) on one of the following topics presented in this tutorial.
+Write an essay (minimum 200 words, maximum 400 words) on one of the following topics presented in this tutorial.
-You can use articles to give examples and support your thoughts.
+You can use articles to give examples and support your thoughts (tip - you can use the articles and examples from the tutorial).
 Please send the essay to us via email to aihackaton@gmail.com in PDF with the chosen topic and your name written on the first page.

 ```